 Your studies start with a year in in Uppsala, where the Department of Information Technology offers you a wide range of world-class courses in computer science.
-You can create your specialisation by individually selecting courses in dialog with student counsellors and teachers.
+You can create your specialisation by individually selecting courses in dialogue with student counsellors and teachers.
 Most courses integrate theory with practical exercises.
 By selecting suitable courses, you will become a specialist in your selected field of computer science.

 The second year takes place in Taipei, where you will add a different perspective on computer science and its applications and will learn to combine knowledge and experiences from two high class universities in two different cultures.